 Padres vs. Royals Highlights

-Ha-Seong Kim crushed a pair of homers and drove in five runs to lift the Padres to a 13-5 win over the Royals
+Wil Myers crushed a two-run home run and Manny Machado hit an RBI single to lead the Padres to a 4-3 win over the Royals

-Ha-Seong Kim crushed a pair of homers and drove in five runs to lift the Padres to a 13-5 win over the Royals
+Wil Myers crushed a two-run home run and Manny Machado hit an RBI single to lead the Padres to a 4-3 win over the Royals

-SASKATOON — Former Toronto Maple Leafs coach Mike Babcock has resigned as coach of the University of Saskatchewan's men's hockey team after just one season at the helm.
-The Saskatchewan Huskies announced Thursday that Brandin Cote, who served as an associate coach under Babcock last year, has been named team's new interim head coach.
-Babcock joined the Huskies on a full-time volunteer basis in February of 2021 after spending 17 seasons in the NHL, including guiding the Detroit Red Wings to the S
+TORONTO — McLeod Bethel-Thompson staggered the Hamilton Tiger-Cats before Jamal Peters delivered the knockout blow.
+Bethel-Thompson threw three touchdown passes while Peters returned one of his three interceptions 67 yards for a major to lead the Toronto Argonauts past Hamilton 37-20 on a breezy Friday night.
+Two of Bethel-Thompson's TD strikes came in the decisive third quarter as Toronto outscored the Ticats 17-3 with the wind to take a 27-19 advantage.
+Peters cemented the CFL victory, returni

+Here are the quarterbacks fantasy football managers should target in the later rounds of their 2022 drafts.

 MONTREAL — When news broke that CF Montréal star Djordje Mihailovic would be moving to Dutch side AZ Alkmaar, there was very little surprise he was moving on.
 The transfer was officially announced on Wednesday after months of speculation on Mihailovic’s future linking him to many clubs, including Premier League team Leeds United.
 While he always seemed destined for a move to and has not minced words about his European ambitions, his Major League Soccer club saw to it that he would be able to pla